-Traditional banks, credit unions, and peer-to-peer lenders offer personal loan.
-Some institutions only provide loans to their customers.
-Start by speaking to your local bank.
-Check if there are any unique offerings.
+Traditional banks, credit unions, and peer-to-peer lenders offer personal loans.
+Some institutions only provide loans to their customers, so start by speaking to your local bank.
+Check if there are any unique discounts.

 Shop around.
-Check lender Web sites to compare rates, and call lenders for current rates.
+Check lender web sites to compare rates and call lenders for current rates.
 Don’t turn in loan applications until you know what type of loan you want and the terms offered.
-Be very cautious with online or payday companies that advertise quick-and-easy personal loans.
-A sign of a loan scam is if you are asked to pay a fee to apply for a loan.
+Be very cautious with online or payday companies that advertise quick-and-easy personal loans and stay away from companies asking for upfront fees.
 If an offer sounds too good to be true, don’t take it.
 Deal with a lender you trust.

-There are online lenders with good reputations, such as peer-to-peer lenders Prosper.com and Lendingclub.com.
+Some online lenders are prer-to-peer lenders, such as Prosper.com and Lendingclub.com.
+They match borrowers seeking loans with people who want to invest money in making loans.
 Both LendingClub and Prosper use your credit score as a large part of their decision whether to approve your loan and what interest rate you will get.

 When to Take a Personal Loan?

-Before you consider taking a personal loan, consider these options:
+Before you apply for a personal loan, consider these options:

 - Save money for your big purchases.
 Plan and create an emergency rainy day fund, as well as a savings and investment account.

-- Use your credit cards wisely, and don’t run up big balances.
+- Use your credit cards wisely.
+Don’t run up big balances.

-- Do a balance transfer with better terms than your current credit card.
+- Do a balance transfer with better terms than your current credit card, if you have the strong credit score required.
 Make sure you don’t miss payments when transferring.

 - Have other debts, such as credit card debt, at a higher rate.